 Design and procedure: Current study

 We summarized our experimental design in Table 2 below, a design based on the three main tasks from Fischhoff et al. (1978).
 Participants access the online survey via Qualtrics.
 They first complete a consent form, then read a brief overview of the experiments, followed by verification checks.
 Next, participants evaluate 18 technologies and activities with respect to: (1) the perceived benefit or risk of each item, (2) how acceptable each item’s current level of risk is, and (3) each item’s rating on 9 characteristics of risk scales.

 The list of 18 items was based directly on Fischhoff et al. (1978) but reduced to 14 items to reduce overall study duration and cognitive burden.
-In addition to the 14 items taken from the original study, we added four Covid-19-related items to the list as an extension.
-The full list of items used in the current study is detailed in Table 5 (see Table 4 in the supplementary materials for the full list of items used in Fischhoff et al., 1978, and Table 3 of the supplementary materials for a full list of deviations from Fischhoff et al., 1978, and Fox-Glassman and Weber, 2016).
+The subset of items was selected based on various criteria including, relevance to current society, relevance to a broader population, repetitiveness, and clarity.
+For instance, we found that items related to transportation were overrepresented and deleted “bicycles”, “commercial (private) aviation”, “motorcycles”, and “railroads”, while retaining “general aviation” and “motor vehicles”.
+Similarly, a number of items were relevant only to a smaller or limited population due to geographical requirements or other reasons.
+For instance, we deleted “high-school and college football”, “hunting”, “mountain climbing”, “power mowers”, “skiing”, and “swimming”.
+In the supplementary materials, we provided the full list of items used in Fischhoff et al. (1978) in Table 4 and the list of deleted items and rationale for deletion in Table 5.
+In addition to the 14 items taken from the original study, we added four Covid-19-related items to the list as an extension: COVID-19 vaccines, experimentation with biological viruses, lockdowns to address the COVID-19 pandemic, and social distancing to address the COVID-19 pandemic.
+We provided the full list of items used in the current study in Table 5, and summarized the deviations from Fischhoff et al. (1978) and Fox-Glassman and Weber (2016) in Table 3 in the supplementary materials.

+Fischhoff et al. (1978) did not specify the order in which the 30 items were presented to participants.
+In order to control for the potential impact of ordering effects, Fox-Glassman and Weber (2016) randomized the order of presentation.
+In the current study, we grouped items together based on similarity and presented them uniformly across all three tasks of the study.
+For instance, we grouped together “nuclear power” and “electric power”, “motor vehicles” and “general aviation”, and “contraceptives”, “prescription antibiotics”, “surgery”, and “X-rays”.
+While this may create the potential for the impact of ordering effects, we believe this is an improvement in the study design as it should significantly reduce cognitive burden when participants are moving from Task 1 through Task 3 to deal with the same 18 items across different scales.

 Table 2